 John Michael Montgomery songs represent pretty much every mainstream country music trend from the '90s.
 Starting with his 1992 debut album, he added to the musical discourse on line dancing, hat acts, surprisingly decent holiday songs about Santa and Rudolph, traditionally-grounded storytelling and pop crossovers.
 His work will always leave a mark on the country music genre.

-A native of Danville, Kentucky, Montgomery inherited the same same heaven sent helping of talent as older brother Eddie Montgomery of Montgomery Gentry fame.
-Like Eddie, he's capable of the fiery showmanship Nashville always craves, yet he knows how to put his sensitive side to use.
-In fact, it's not the younger Montgomery brother's ability to sling a guitar and sing Alan Jackson-style honky tonk that led to many of his best songs.
+A native of Danville, Kentucky, Montgomery inherited the same heaven-sent helping of talent as older brother Eddie Montgomery of Montgomery Gentry fame.
+Like Eddie, he's capable of kickin' it up with the fiery showmanship Nashville always craves, yet he knows how to put his sensitive side to use.
+In fact, it's not the younger Montgomery brother's ability to sling a guitar and sing Alan Jackson-style honky-tonk that led to many of his best songs.
 Instead, it's the sentimental country songs, grounded in a real love for faith, family and country, that shook up the country charts then and now best define a varied career.